esentri/domainlifecycles/readme.md

 NitroX DLC logging is based on SLF4J.
 Remember to provide a SLF4J-Provider in your classpath.

-### Build management

-To use be able to use NitroX DLC Persistence currently only jOOQ is available as NitroX persistence provider.
-Therefore, it is necessary to generate jOOQ classes representing the database tables and other database objects.

-The build setup of jOOQ in connection with Flyway is our recommended setup.
-As it's a bit tricky, you can refer to the sample project linked below, to see the setup working with Maven as well as with Gradle.

-The use of [Flyway](https://flywaydb.org/) is not necessary for NitroX DLC, but we nonetheless recommend the use of a tool for database structure version control.

 ### Sample projects

 A Gradle based sample project that demonstrates all NitroX features can be found [here](./dlc-sample)